Hatch Compliance Innovates Medical Software Industry With First All-In-One Compliance Solution

 - National Association for Alcoholism and Drug Abuse Counselors (NAADAC) accredited learning management system with pre-populated training and quizzes automatically assigned to the staff that would be responsible for its completion.
 Email reminders and notifications are pre- programmed to notify users when a course needs to be re-taken, based on regulatory requirements.

-- Pre-built environment of care documentation assigned to staff based on their role. that are updated quarterly to ensure standards are met and serve
+- Pre-built environment of care documentation assigned to staff based on their role that are updated quarterly to ensure standards are met and serve

 - Automated notifications ensure important dates for audits, verifications and renewals are not missed